 The Employment Center land use category covers the Corporate Park zone in the southeastern quadrant of Town.
 The area was designated as the Vienna Technology Park in 1961 and was designated and zoned CMP Industrial Park at that time.
 The Comprehensive Plan adopted in 2016 renamed this location Employment Center, and the zone was renamed Corporate Park in 2023, as part of the broad update to zoning regulations, but the design criteria and regulations remained mostly the same as before.
-At present, this area encompasses large office buildings in a campus setting, with one older warehouse building.
+At present, this area encompasses large office buildings in a campus setting.